code-gems/panda-wbc/packages/panda-spinner/README.md

 # Welcome to Panda Spinner
-Panda Spinner is a Lit based web component that adds spinners, loading animations to your UI.
+Panda Spinner is a native web component that adds spinners, loading animations to your UI.
 Extremely lightweight and easy to use.
 Enjoy!

 ## Installation